-There are 3 versions of this Bentley, but underneath they are basically the same + they share the same platform and some of the components with the overengeneered VW Phaeton.
-In this video I will focus on the more affordable first generation cars.
+There are 3 versions of this Bentley, but underneath they are basically the same + they share the same platform and some of the components with the overengineered VW Phaeton.
+In this case I will focus on the more affordable first generation cars.

 So it’s good to occasionally remove the plastic scuttle panel and clean this area as much as you can.
 It’s also good to make a long thin attachment to the vacuum cleaner to reach all that shit.

 All in all, if you find a car which has water or moisture in the interior or water accumulated under the plastic scuttle panel then you should just run away, quickly run away from it, because you never know for how long the water was sitting in there and it could already do minor or major damage to the electronics.

 (Other possibly blocked water drain holes: in fuel cap, under the rear electronic spoiler – check for water in the trunk as well)

 -Problems with the tire pressure monitoring system can often occur, usually because of the batteries in these sensors which lasts approximately 5 years, but there are also cases when the tire pressure monitoring system control module has to be replaced as well, on cars made to 2005.

 -Mainly the early GT 2 door coupe versions can have issues with the not working 3rd brake light.
 The brake light itself is not very expensive (considering the fact that this is a Bentley), but replacing it at the dealer can cost a lot.
 There is no need to remove the big rear window to replace it, but you have to be careful not to damage it since it is a very expensive piece of glass.